9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 ::::

-Because neither the `identity` parser nor the `parse` function examines the parse state, we don\'t even need to create an input string in order to try our code.
+Because neither the `identity` parser nor the `parse` function examines the parse state, we don't even need to create an input string in order to try our code.

 ``` screen